UWC2-APIDOC/to-do-service-au25/docs/tutorials/get-a-task-lauren-march.md

     }
     ```

-1. (Optional) Modify the request to `http://localhost:3000/tasks/3`and repeat steps 4 and 5 above.
+1. (Optional) Repeat the above steps, but modify the request to `http://localhost:3000/tasks/3`.
 This will allow you to query a task based on its Task ID.

 1. Verify the following task is listed in the bottom viewport: